top of page

 In terms of writing, he has written extensively about topics ranging from contemporary urban gentrification to the history of boxing; the Presidency of Donald Trump to an analysis of 21st century global capitalism; heroin addiction in modern American society to the cultural development of Boston, Massachusetts; the ideology of neoliberal globalization to Amazonian plant medicine; contemporary cinema to human sexuality.

-His books include The Meaning of Trump, Postscript on Boxing, There is No Such Thing as BostonConversations on Gentrification, On Heroin, Spontaneous Reflections, The Ayahuasca Dialogues, The Brian Francis Culkin Reader, Hypermodernity and the End of the World, Boxing and Cinema, Fragments of Boston, Rene Girard and COVID-19 (2021), Spontaneous Reflections Volume II (2021, the play Bread - as well as his forthcoming first novel -- Into the Jungle.
+His books include The Meaning of Trump, Postscript on Boxing, There is No Such Thing as BostonConversations on Gentrification, On Heroin, Spontaneous Reflections, The Ayahuasca Dialogues, The Brian Francis Culkin Reader, Hypermodernity and the End of the World, Boxing and Cinema, Fragments of Boston, Rene Girard and COVID-19, Spontaneous Reflections Volume II, Bread , An Essay on Cancel Culture, Video Essays, Studies in Symbolic Astrology, Two Essays on Astrology, and Archetypes and Processes.

 He has written and directed three films, including the feature length documentary The Mission, the documentary short Voices, and the short film, Now, Passage.